Tips for using WordPress in your business

 So what’s the problem?
 None if you are an I.T. geek or have access to webmaster services!
 If not, you need to be aware that sometimes new updates cause conflicts with other installations and can cause problems… i.e. suddenly the pages look weird, things are no longer visible any more… or your site can become offline!

-#2 When you load the theme it will not look like the demo!
+#2 When you load the theme it will be the theme demo!

-So rather than fall in love with a demo site, think about how you want your site to look and then look at the functions and options of things that can be easily changed.
+So rather than fall in love with a demo site as it is, really pay attention in thinking about how you want your site to look and then look at the functions and options of things that can be easily changed.
+All the creative, fancy stuff are very tempting to buy into but are you really going to need them?
 Many theme functions will require much more WordPress (or even coding) knowledge than you realise so keep it as simple as possible.
 If you already have I.T. help then ask their opinion!

 Even at BizDoktor, though we have lots of experience, we always recommend the Enfold WordPress theme which we then re-design for each client.
-We are very reluctant to work with other themes unless it is something that requires special functions (such as a hotel).
+We are very reluctant to work with other themes unless it is something that requires special functions (such as a hotel booking system).
 Every theme has to be learned, just installing the theme is the easiest part!

 Are you thinking big enough?
 If you are intending to secure a business online long-term bear in mind that you will probably want to implement a webshop and other more technical requirements.
 Impatience is one of the hardest task masters in business.
 We understand the eagerness to download something free and get started but within a short while you will probably realise it is not sufficient for your business and then you will want to change your theme.